-As you transition from one chapter of your life to the next, what follows is our pick of the top 10 considerations to address.
+As you transition from one chapter of your life to the next, what follows is our pick of the top 10 considerations you may want to address.
 For seamless and integrated advice, your financial advisory team should work collaboratively with your attorney and other advisors, and have the breadth and depth to provide a full spectrum of services.

 - Have you established your own individual banking accounts for your everyday financial needs and reviewed your new balance sheet?